-- Latin flavor: cilantro, lime and scallions come together to form a delicious lightly spicy treat that’s wonderful with white meats (tilapia is a nice choice, but so is plain ol’ chicken)
+- Latin flavor Quinoa: cilantro, lime and scallions come together to form a delicious treat that’s wonderful with white meats (orange roughie is a nice choice, but so is chicken).

-- Curried: fresh ginger, tumeric, coriander, cinnamon and other seasonings, with peas tossed in at the last minute and cooked until they’re just tender
+- Curried Quinoa: fresh ginger, tumeric, coriander, cinnamon, and other seasonings, with peas tossed in at the last minute and cooked until they’re just tender.

-- Butternut Squash Chili: with beans, squash and the quinoa for protein, this vegetarian chili variation can be a complete meal.
+- Butternut Squash Chili Quinoa: with beans, squash, and the quinoa for protein, this vegetarian chili variation can be a complete meal.

-- Pudding: like rice pudding with fruit cooked in.
+- Quinoa Pudding: like rice pudding with fruit cooked in.
 This dish makes a great dessert.

-- Coconut Quinoa and Sweet Potato Curry: a lightly sweet dish spiced with garlic, cumin, turmeric and more.
-If you love sweet potatoes, this one is not to be missed.
+- Coconut Quinoa and Sweet Potato Curry: a lightly sweet dish spiced with garlic, cumin, and turmeric.

-- With Herbs and Mixed Olives: not many dishes use green and black olives together, but in this case the black olives give the whole dish a more rounded flavor while the green ones perk it up with their tang
+- Quinoa With Herbs and Mixed Olives: not many dishes use green and black olives together, but in this case the black olives give the whole dish a more rounded flavor while the green ones perk it up.

-- A bonus page full of user-posted recipes: lots of good stuff here!
+- A bonus page full of user-posted quinoa recipes: lots of good stuff here!